Arriving in the UK

 - red channel – if you have items to declare

-If you are travelling to the UK from a country outside the European Union and you are carrying the equivalent of £10,000 or more in any currency (in cash, banker's draft or cheque of any kind) you must declare this at Customs Control.
+If you are carrying the equivalent of £10,000 or more in any currency (in cash, banker's draft or cheque of any kind) when you enter the UK, you must declare this at Customs Control.
 You will find the appropriate forms when you arrive.

 You must keep a copy of the completed form as evidence that you have made a declaration.
 You may receive a very large fine if you do not make this declaration, or if you provide incorrect or incomplete information.

-If you are carrying more than the permitted duty/tax-free allowances, or any prohibited items (such as drugs, offensive weapons, food or plants from outside the European Union, or medicines made from endangered species) you must pass through the red channel.
+If you are carrying more than the permitted duty/tax-free allowances, or any prohibited items (such as drugs, offensive weapons, food, plants or medicines made from endangered species) you must pass through the red channel.

 What items you must declare